-Fort Pierce is on Florida’s Treasure Coast, south of Vero Beach and north of West Palm Beach.
+(UPDATED JULY 2022) Fort Pierce is on Florida’s Treasure Coast, south of Vero Beach and north of West Palm Beach.
 Known as Sunrise City, this historic waterfront town offers world-class fishing, shopping, a historic theatre, and fantastic dining options.
-Fort Pierce’s Farmers’ Markets recognized as one of the best in the state, while the town’s murals and art scene are certainly getting recognized.
+Fort Pierce’s Farmers’ Markets is recognized as one of the best in the state, while the town’s murals and art scene are certainly getting recognized.

 Beaches and Parks

-You’ll find beautiful uncrowded and underdeveloped beaches with stunning blue water at Avalon State Park on North Hutchinson Island, A1A.
+You’ll find beautiful, uncrowded, underdeveloped beaches with stunning blue water at Avalon State Park on North Hutchinson Island, A1A.
 Parking is $2 per car.
-There are restrooms, a shower station, nature trail, sheltered picnic tables, and sea turtle nests aplenty, which should not be disturbed.
+There are restrooms, a shower station, a nature trail, sheltered picnic tables, and sea turtle nests, which should not be disturbed.
 The state park is safe for swimming, snorkeling, fishing, and sunbathing.